cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 In this approach I don't have to serve multiple files and the code remains in TypeScript.
 The worker code is defined as a string within `main.ts`, and a Blob is created from this string to instantiate the workers.
 This allows the mining simulation to run entirely within Bun without the need for an external server or multiple files.
 Therefore this is the preferred approach for my PoW mining simulation in Bun.#pagebreak()
 === Testing
 I am using two different computers to test the PoW mining algorithm:
-+ A high performance computer with Intel(R) Core(TM) i5-14500, 2.60 GHz, 32.0 GB RAM, which has 14 cores and 20 threads#footnote[Spec sheet: https://www.intel.com/content/www/us/en/products/sku/236784/intel-core-i5-processor-14500-24m-cache-up-to-5-00-ghz/specifications.html].
++ A high performance computer with Intel(R) Core(TM) i5-14500, 2.60 GHz, 32.0 GB DDR5 RAM, which has 14 cores and 20 threads#footnote[Spec sheet: https://www.intel.com/content/www/us/en/products/sku/236784/intel-core-i5-processor-14500-24m-cache-up-to-5-00-ghz/specifications.html].
 Theoretically it should be able to handle 20 web workers at the same time.
-+ A lower performance computer with // Spec TODO
++ A medium performance laptop with 13th Gen Intel(R) Core(TM) i5-1335U (1.30 GHz), DDR4 16GB RAM, which has 10 cores and 12 threads#footnote[spec sheet:https://www.intel.com/content/www/us/en/products/sku/232153/intel-core-i51335u-processor-12m-cache-up-to-4-60-ghz/specifications.html].
+Therefore theoretically it should be able to handle 12 web workers at the same time.
 I will use the `performance.now()` method to measure the run time for 10 times in each case and take the mean average of each results to make it accurate.
 Both computers will be tested with the same input string "Hello World" and difficulty level of 4 leading zeros.
-The number of web workers will be varied from 1 to XX   for the lower performance computer, and from 1 to 20 for the high performance computer.
+The number of web workers will be varied from 1 to 12 for the medium performance aptop, and from 1 to 20 for the high performance computer.
 ```ts
 // Add this at the start of main.ts
 let startTime: number;